jesmanderson/voice-infra-field-notes/posts/redirecting-dialpeer-call-flow.md

 ---

-## ✅ Outcome
+## Outcome

-> With a single CLI update, I corrected our outbound call flow to align with the new infrastructure — no outages, no drama.
+> With a single CLI update, I corrected our outbound call flow to align with the new infrastructure, no outages.

 ---

-## 🔁 Lessons Learned
+## Lessons Learned

-- You don’t always need to delete old dial-peers — layering new logic can be safer.
+- You don’t always need to delete old dial-peers, layering new logic can be safer.
-- Test, verify, document — especially when working on production voice systems.
+- Test, verify, document, especially when working on production voice systems.

 ---